WordPress/gutenberg/docs/explanations/principles.md

 _“On the Layers of the Onion”_ (Matías - [Gutenberg or the Ship of Theseus](https://matiasventura.com/post/gutenberg-or-the-ship-of-theseus/))

-The initial interfaces for those interacting with Gutenberg should be simple and straightforward yet provide a path through progressive complexity to accomplish what is needed for expressive content.
+The initial user interfaces for those interacting with Gutenberg should be simple and straightforward yet provide a path through progressive complexity to accomplish what is needed for expressive content.

 There are two perspectives for this principle:

 As it applies to **developers** (plugin or theme), progressive complexity means that there are degrees of ability and understanding needed in order to extend or contribute to Gutenberg.
-This has overlap with the _curated extensibility_ principle where some interfaces have clearly defined (opinionated) registration APIs that hide much of the complexity in the lower layers that implement the things registered.
+This has overlap with the _curated extensibility_ principle where some extensibility interfaces have clearly defined (opinionated) registration APIs that hide much of the complexity in the lower layers that implement the things registered.

 As an example of this continuum, the complexity needed for building and distributing blocks or building and distributing themes should be minimal.
 As you get closer to working within Gutenberg internals directly, it does require more understanding of various technologies and technical stacks to be effective in this area.